nipponjo/tts-arabic-flutter/README.md

 ## Setup

 0. (Set up [Flutter](https://flutter.dev/))
 1. Download the onnx models from [Google drive](https://drive.google.com/drive/folders/1cz3TRIgNsjcf0CvYPwjnVPdtWyI1iKVN).
-By default, `mixer128.onnx` and `vocos22.onnx` are activated.
+By default, `mixer128.onnx` and `vocos22.onnx` (and the optional vowelizer `shakkelha.onnx`) are activated.
 2. Put the onnx files into the `assets/models` folder.
 3. (Modify the following lines in `pubspec.yaml` and `main.dart` to use other models than `mixer128.onnx` and `vocos22.onnx`)